Kray-G/kinx/doc/spec/README.md

-# Kinx Specifiation with SpecTest
+# Kinx Specification with SpecTest

 ## Overview